progressive-newbie263/Easybank-Landing-Page/README.md

 - I learnt a lot from doing this challenge, special thanks to Sadee again.
 Hope the next time i do a project, i can finally apply frameworks skills into it.

+- Last but not least, the model i used to look up for designing is amazingly designed by the goat tediko  https://easybank-tediko.netlify.app/#, he always nailed the challenges of FEM perfectly and i am grateful of it.